How to Prepare Year-End Accounts

 Year-end accounts are also crucial for financial planning and business management and are required by lenders.

 Year-end accounts are usually compiled by an accountant, tax accountant, chartered accountant, or CPA.
-However, they can also be compiled by a bookkeeper, business owner, or in-house by a member of the accounting/finance department.
+However, they can also be compiled by a bookkeeper, business owner, or an in-house member of the accounting/finance department.

 Module overview: